flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

    - Manages a typing coroutine (`typingCoroutine`) for text animation.
    - The `IsPlaying` property (returns `typingCoroutine != null`) is used by `DialogueControl` and examined in `BaseDialogueManager`'s coroutines.
    - **New Fix (April 2025):** Added intelligent processing of incomplete words when LLM stops sending data, detecting when no updates have occurred for 1.5 seconds.
+   - **New Fix (April 2025):** Added a smooth transition fade effect for `ForceCompleteTyping()` to prevent jarring text jumps when a long message needs to be force-completed.
+   - **New Fix (April 2025):** Added longer timeout (8 seconds) for dialogue animation to ensure natural typing completion in most cases.
    - **New Fix (April 2025):** Added detailed logging and safety mechanisms to ensure typing animation always completes.

 5. **Dialogue Flow**: